amgarton47/CS62data-structures/Synchro_DLL/project/README.md

      all method invocations on the **same** object.

-   * the critical section spans multiple method invocations on the `synchronized` ojmect, so that locking the object for the duration of a single invocation is inadequate.
+   * the critical section spans multiple method invocations on the `synchronized` object, so that locking the object for the duration of a single invocation is inadequate.

 In such cases synchronization must be performed at a higher level.
-In addition to *synchronized objects* Java also supports *block synchronization*.
+In addition to *synchronized methods*, Java also supports *block synchronization*.
 If you surround a critical section with

 ```